Zilvaro/my-digitalz/README.md

 # 2.2 Banners/Images

+Banners and images on the home page are the eye-catchers for the products, instructions, services or promotions.
+Those will be used as free or paid advertisement banners linking to further content or action pages.

-To keep the consistent design, but allow some flexibility there are two options to createfor banners
+To keep the consistent design, but allow some flexibility there are two options to createfor banners:

+1. Flex box structure, where user (app admin) has fixed space, structure and design.
+Then he/she only changes the background image, text and link to futher material or site, e.g e-store's specific product page.
+2. Image placement as a banner.
+In case user has a special design neeeds and prepares image, say using Photoshop, it is possible to upload just that.
+(This choice will be implemented when back-end functionality is live).

+For the better appeal and user experience, the flow of the banners is different on small and large screens.
+In order not to have oversized buttons on large screens, the ASIDE banner is introduced.
+It moves into normal flow on small (less than 600px) screens.
+It uses 2 different banners, adjusted to match overall page style for better impact.

 # 2.3 Info/Blog

+Info/blog section is to provide user with extra information or instructions before asking to take an action.
+It preferably has rigid structure:

+- header line that separates from the logo and nav, and indicates what is this page (including 'breadcrumbs' where relevant)
+- photo, reflecting the purpose or content of the text
+- heading h1 text
+- summary text, that acts as a teaser to read more
+- text space, that has article structure of sections (with h3/h4 headings), lists of items.
+- call to action, where relevant, e.g Contact or Order.
+- copyright line, where relevant, e.g Privacy Policy page.

 # 2.4 Contact/Registration

-Contact form is made with fixed width to have a consistent look across different screens.
-In screens over 600px, the filler-bacground-image is added for a better visual look.
+Contact form is made with fixed width to have a consistent look across different screen sizes.
+In screens over 600px, the filler-background-image is added for a better visual look.

-Message-box has overflow:auto attribute to create a scroll bar for etter visibility if a text doesn't fit into the allocated field.
+Message-box has overflow:auto attribute to create a scroll bar for better visibility if a text doesn't fit into the allocated field.

 Used :hover selector to highlight the input field if mouse is hovered over the input field Used :focus selector to highlight the input field when it gets clicked.

 # 2.5 Features-to-come (list is not complete)

+Those features and some more are the integral part of completed DigitalZ solution and they will be build later with a knowledge outside html and css.

 1. Log-in/Sign-on
-2. Task creation, execution & approval
+2. Task creation, execution & approval. !Note: MyTasks and e-store (Contact) buttons are included to the project at this stage, because they are structurally critical for the application.
+The true functionality will be added at the later stage (JavaScript/Python)
 3. Sharing: to allow user to share screen with friends
-4. Community selection *5.
-Point management
+4. Community selection
+5. Point management